UCLA » College » Social Sciences » History

 Distinguished Professor and Joyce Appleby Endowed Chair of America in the World

-Carla Gardina Pestana, Professor and Joyce Appleby Endowed Chair of America in the World, studies the 17th and 18th century Atlantic worlds, especially the English Atlantic; the Caribbean; and U.S. religious history.
+Carla Gardina Pestana, Distinguished Professor and Joyce Appleby Endowed Chair of America in the World, studies the 17th and 18th century Atlantic worlds, especially the English Atlantic; the Caribbean; religion and empire.

 Between 2016 and 2018, she blogged for the Huffington Post; follow this link to read posts: http://www.huffingtonpost.com/author/cgpestana-346

-She is the immediate past President of FEEGI (Forum on Early-Modearn Empires and Global Interactions); an OAH Distinguished Lecturer, 2016-2022; a member of the editorial board of the American Historical Review ; and a member of the Nominating Committee for the AHA, 2020-22.
+She is the immediate past President of FEEGI (Forum on Early-Modern Empires and Global Interactions); an OAH Distinguished Lecturer, 2016-2025; and the Acting President of the Association of Caribbean Historians.
+From 2018 to 2022, she served as chair of the history department.

 • Graduate Woman of the Year, UCLA Association of Academic Women, 1987